Bedroom Chandelier Lights

 The addition of wall sconces adds visual interest on either side of the bed or flanking a mirror.
 The sconces soften up a wall and are once again accent lighting.
 Keep in mind that hard wired crystal sconces need to have a junction box in the wall.
 A great alternative to sconces are table lamps.
 Crystal table lamps add flair as well as being useful as accent or task lighting.
 Additionally, a floor lamp or desk lamp are perfect for reading and other tasks.

 The fun of layered lighting is that you can use any combination of ambient, accent and task lighting for the bedroom.
+Our article Choosing the Right Crystal Chandelier Bulb is a valuable read when it comes to actually illuminating your space.

 To sum up the type of crystal bedroom lights you choose depends on the room size, ceiling light and room decor.